rkuma183/wilsonmar.github.io/index.md

 comments: true
 ---

-The planets finally aligned with what I needed to redesign the static site I had since 1995.

-This new site layout is still static, but with several APIs and written in markup text supplemented by artwork and photos I hunted down on the internet.
+This new site layout is static, but with several APIs and written in markup text supplemented by artwork and photos I hunted down on the internet.